writingteacher/who-working/docs/tutorials/update-a-shift.md

 }
 ```

-1. Click Send.
+Click **Send**.
 The service updates the shift record and returns a 200 OK along with the updated task as a JSON object.

 ```js
 {